CC-Cheng-Splicing-lab-BCM/hnRNPM_CryEx_dsRNA/README.md

 # CryEx_hnRNPM

+**For the latest version of the CryEx pipeline visit: https://github.com/giovanniquinones/CryEx**

 This repository contains the novel bioinformatics pipeline named "CryEx" that identifies any expressed exon from RNA-seq and some visualization analyses on the hnRNPM-repressed CryEx study.

 # Part I: CryEx